eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-getting-started.md

     - If you're going to work on Java projects, install the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 4. Open the Codewind view in the [Explorer view group](https://code.visualstudio.com/docs/getstarted/userinterface) or enter *Focus on Codewind View* into the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
     - If you do not see the Codewind view in either the Explorer or the Command Palette, the extension did not install correctly.
 5. Codewind requires the installation of additional Docker images to run.
 Choose **Install** when prompted to complete the installation.
-The installation may take a few minutes to complete.
+The installation might take a few minutes to complete.
 6. Once complete, you have a CODEWIND section in the IDE.

 ![image of Codewind once installed](dist/images/installed.png){:width="800px"}